tripleonard/wireguard-cloudformation/README.md

 Of Note:

 * The default AMI is Amazon Linux 2
-* This sets up the server as a DNS resolver with unbound
+* This sets up the server as a DNS resolver with unbound to prevent DNS leaking

 Steps: